cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-The mempool cache is an internal store for invalid transactions.
-Storing invalid transactions help in filtering incoming
+The mempool cache is an internal store for transactions that the local node has already seen.
+Storing these transactions help in filtering incoming duplicate
-transactions: we can compare incoming transactions to known invalid transactions and filter them out without going through the process of validating the incoming transaction.
+transactions: we can compare incoming transactions to already seen transactions and filter them out without going through the process of validating the incoming transaction.

 ### mempool.keep-invalid-txs-in-cache
-Invalid transactions might become valid in the future, hence they are regularly removed from the mempool cache of invalid transactions.
-Turning this setting on will keep them in the list of invalid transactions forever.
+Invalid transactions might become valid in the future, hence they are not added to the mempool cache by default.
+Turning this setting on will add an incoming transaction to the cache even if it is deemed invalid by the application (via `CheckTx`).
 ```toml
 keep-invalid-txs-in-cache = false
 ```